Charles "Chuck" Harrison: Education

 Harrison attended the School of the Art Institute of Chicago (SAIC) from 1949 to 1954, earning a Bachelor of Fine Arts.
-One of his undergraduate professors was Henry P. Glass, a high-profile industrial designer who Harrison was really energized to be associated with.
-Glass recognized Harrison and rewarded him with good grades and the opportunity to visit his studios.
-They were very accommodating and passionate.
-Glass would prove to be one of Harrison's greatest mentors and allies over the course of his career.
+One of his undergraduate professors, Henry P. Glass, would prove to be one of Harrison's greatest mentors and allies over the course of his career.
 It was also while attending SAIC that Harrison met his future wife.

 In 1956, he returned to the school to pursue graduate studies, transferring later to the Illinois Institute of Technology to complete his Master's in Art Education.
 He received his Master of Science in Art Education from the Institute of Design in 1963.